NeoAsylum/llm_first_word_editor/README.md

 # LLM First Word Editor

 This project is a web-based word processor that is controlled by a Large Language Model (LLM) through a tool-based interface.
-The user can interact with the word processor by giving commands to a Gemini-based agent in natural language.
+The user can interact with the word processor by giving commands to a Gemini-based agent in natural language through a chat interface.

 ## Features

-- Create and modify documents using natural language commands.
+- Create and modify documents using natural language commands in a chat window.
-- Format text with **bold**, *italic*, subscript, and superscript styles.
+- Format text with **bold**, *italic*, subscript, superscript, and different heading styles.
 - Set document margins (left, right, top, bottom).
 - Find and replace text.
 - Save and load documents.